SatyJais/GoogleAds_CRMData_Dashboard/README.md

 <img src="assets/Create_Transfer.png" alt="Bringing Data into BigQuery-Datawarehouse" style="width:60%; height:auto;">

 ## Meta Ads data
-## Setting up data transfer was a little trickier.
-Here's are step-by-step instructions to connect FB ads to bigQuery
+### Setting up data transfer was a little trickier.
+Here are the step-by-step instructions to connect FB ads to BigQuery
 **1️⃣ Create a Facebook App (Meta for Developers)**

     Go to Meta for Developers
      → My Apps → Create App.
     Choose - Business type (needed for Ads API access).
     Provide an App Name, Business Account, and contact email.

 **2️⃣ Add the Marketing API product**
     In your App dashboard → Add Product → select **Marketing API.**
     This enables ad account and campaign data access.

 **3️⃣ Get the required permissions**
 For BigQuery Data Transfer, check the below permissions: